-- · Vomiting and/or diarrhea within 24 hours - · Fever of 100° or more within the past 24 hours - · Head lice - · Colds, influenza, and/or other viral infections

-- Chicken Pox - Strep throat, Scabies, Scarlet Fever, Pink Eye, Meningitis and/or other communicable diseases.

-If a child comes down with any of these illnesses; ask the doctor for guidelines as to when the child is are able to return, but no less than 24 hours after beginning treatment.
+· Vomiting and/or diarrhea within 24 hours Chicken Pox · Fever of 100° or more within the past 24 hours Strep throat, Scabies, Scarlet Fever, Pink Eye, Meningitis and/or other communicable · Head lice diseases. · Colds, influenza, and/or other viral infections If a child comes down with any of these illnesses; ask the doctor for guidelines as to when the child is are able to return, but no less than 24 hours after beginning treatment.